How and where to buy income protection insurance

 - Health (your current health, your weight, your family medical history)

-- Job (some occupations carry a higher risk than others and may mean you have to pay more)
+- Job (some occupations carry a higher risk than others and might mean you have to pay more)

 The amount of cover you need will depend on: